Data-driven invariant set for nonlinear systems with application to command governors: Data-driven command governor

-The \ac{sos} program~\eqref{eq:model-sdp} minimizes a Lebesgue integral of the Lyapunov-like function~\eqref{eq:lyapunov-function} with some measure $\delta$ over $\X$, since ideally we like to find maximal \ac{pi} sets for~\eqref{eq:pi-set} to derive $\C$~\eqref{eq:union} that produces a sub-maximal \ac{ci} set.
-However, the choice of the lift $\phi$ plays the key role in enforcing~\eqref{eq:model-decrease}.
-Classic \ac{sos} programming uses polynomials basis functions $\phi$ where the dynamics $f$ belong to the space of polynomials~\cite{cotorruelo2021}.
+Next, we will show $\O({\bar r})$ is \ac{pi}.
+Condition \eqref{eq:model-decrease} is equivalent to \eqref{eq:lyap-invariant}, where we used the linearity of inner-products for the left hand side and completed the square of the constants to form $\gamma_0$ on the right hand side of \eqref{eq:model-decrease}.
+Thus, for every $x\in\O({\bar r})$ where $V\le1$ we have $V\circ f\le1$ by \eqref{eq:lyap-invariant}, which implies the invariance condition \eqref{eq:Oinf-invariant}. $ $ \end{pf} The choice of the basis $\phi$ plays the key role in enforcing~\eqref{eq:model-decrease}.
+Classic \ac{sos} programming uses polynomial basis functions $\phi$ where the dynamics $f$ belong to the space of polynomials~\cite{cotorruelo2021}.
 Kernel methods in \ac{sos} programming use functional polynomials to capture nonlinearities, where the dynamics become polynomials after a nonlinear transformation~\cite{anderson2015advances}.
-In our numerical results, we use machine-learning kernel functions to train a \ac{sos} Lyapunov-like neural network \cite{richards2018lyapunov}.
+In our numerical results, we use machine-learning basis functions to create a \ac{sos} Lyapunov-like shallow neural network \cite{richards2018lyapunov}.